eclipse-che/che-docs/src/main/_docs/use-che-as-an-ide/ide-git-svn.md

 ### 5. Restart Codenvy
 Restart your Codenvy server to enable the integration.

+# Built-In Pull Request Panel
+Within the Codenvy IDE there is a pull request panel to simplify the creation of pull requests for GitHub, BitBucket or Microsoft VSTS (with git) repositories.

 # SVN Using Username/Password
 Import project from the IDE `Workspace > Import Project > SUBVERSION` menu.
 When importing a project from you can use the https url like `https://<hostname>/<repo-name>`.